ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 - provider_endpoint: Config websocket endpoint to interact with chain provider. (example: "ws://127.0.0.1:8546")

 - is_eigenlayer: Config whether the node is registered as an eigenlayer operator, or a native staking operator. (example: false)

+- is_consistent_asset_and_node_account: Config whether the node's asset account is consistent with the node account. (example: false)

 - chain_id: Config chain id of main chain. (example: 31337)